devopsdays/devopsdays-web/content/events/2017-riga/location.md

 {{< event_map >}}

-## Getting there and accommodation
+## Getting there and accommodations

 ### Transportation

-### Parking spots
-Paid parking spots are available within few minute walk to the hotel.

-##### A note to out of towners in in regards to obtaining a reloadable card for public transportation.

 #### Alternative methods of transportation
 - [Taxify](https://taxify.eu/)

-### Accommodations
+### Accommodations & parking
+Paid parking spots are available within few minutes' walk to the hotel.